Craig Cornick seated in front of the iQuote office backdrop

 2012Litigation finance

-Backing claimant-side growth at scale
+Backing legal growth at scale

 Craig built his early reputation by seeing where capital could widen access to justice.
 He worked inside the economics of mass claims, law firm growth, and the machinery required to take cases from idea to throughput.